 The Museum Aquarelle pencils check all of the boxes for me in terms of quality, lightfast ratings and performance but the price point is extremely high for me to justify use this product on a regular basis.
 I would however consider using it for commission-based artwork where high-lightfastness is a must.

 The Palette Aquarelle cost about $11 CAD on Amazon and was in my opinion well worth the money.
-It’s reusability alone is a reason to by this product, but more importantly the textured surface is unlike most other palettes you will find that are only geared towards paint.
-I have used this palette may times before this project with other pencils without washing it off completely after finishing.
+Its reusability alone is a reason to buy this product, but more importantly, the textured surface is unlike most other palettes you will find that are only geared towards paint.
+I have used this palette many times before this project with other pencils without washing it off completely after finishing.
 This resulted in some staining of the palette so I would recommend not leaving any pigment behind to dry on it.
-The pigment that was there washed away well but not without leaving the light stain behind.
+The pigment that was there washed away well but not without leaving a light stain behind.

 Are you new to watercolour and water-soluble pencils?
-Many products are available on the market and it can be difficult knowing where to start when you purchase your first set of pencils.
-I created this 24-page guide that will give you all the basics you need to know to get started experimenting and create your first piece!
+Many products are available on the market and it can be difficult to know where to start when you purchase your first set of pencils.
+I created this 24-page guide that will give you all the basics you need to know to get started experimenting and creating your first piece!

 PROS & CONS OVERVIEW